 With the new year, many people set a lofty, but vague resolution to “become healthy”; an immeasurable end that is easily abandoned.
 For the same reasons, your financial goals need to be specific.

-Do you want to pay down credit card debt, start your retirement planning, or create a workable budget in 2017?
+Do you want to pay down credit card debt, start your retirement planning, or create a workable budget in the new year?
 All of these goals help improve your financial well-being, but the steps to achieve each are different.
 Knowing the specific financial issue you want to concentrate on will help you create a focused plan for an attainable goal.